 Section 2.
-The parties agree that tThe City will joined the Florida Retirement System (FRS) for firefighters on or about October 1, 2014.
-All current employees will be able to individually elect to remain in the City Firefighter Pension Plan, and continue to earn benefits under the City Plan in accordance with Section 1 above, or join FRS.
-The pension benefits of employees who elect to join FRS will be frozen, and will be payable at the current normal retirement date and separation from City employment.
+The City joined the Florida Retirement System (FRS) for firefighters on October 1, 2014.
 All employees in employment at that time had the option of remaining in the City Firefighter Pension Plan or join FRS.
 All employees hired on or after the date the City joins FRS will become members of FRS.
 Eligibility for participation in FRS, as well as FRS benefits and contributions, will be determined in accordance with Chapter 121, Florida Statutes, as that statute now exists and as it may be amended in the future.